SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/add-HDI-in-dbx.png)

-    A service key has been added to the service.
+    *Above, the service key SharedDevKey is created when A service key has been added to the service.

     ![](images/service-key.png)

-    It contains details such as the parameters needed to connect to the HDI container as well as credentials for a DT or design time user and RT or runtime user.
+    It contains details such as the parameters needed to connect to the HDI container (host, port, certificate) as well as credentials for a DT or design time user and RT or runtime user.

     ![](images/service-key-details.png)